 The Target RedCard credit card is a type of credit card that can also only be used at Target.
 When you spend money on the card, you’ll have to pay in full within 25 days of the end of your billing cycle.
 Otherwise, you’ll owe a whopping 22.90% APR on your balance.

 If you must have the credit card, make sure to pay off the balance in full every month.
 Otherwise, the savings you rack up through your RedCard benefits will be completely wiped out.

 Applying for a credit card can put a small dent in your credit score.
 However, sometimes people see this number jump back up after a few months of on-time payments.
-Because while new credit inquiries are a negative on your credit report, expanding the amount of credit available to you often helps push your score up — as long as you’re keeping on top of those payments.
+Because while new credit inquiries are negative on your credit report, expanding the amount of credit available to you often helps push your score up — as long as you’re keeping on top of those payments.

-There is no guarantee you’ll be accepted for a Target REDcard credit card just because you apply.
-While the store does set its minimum required credit score quite low, you will also need income and a decent debt-to-income ratio to get approved.
-If you apply and are not approved, you’ll end up with that ding on your credit report with none of the positives.
+There’s no guarantee you’ll be accepted for a Target Redcard credit card just because you apply.
+While the store does set its minimum required credit score quite low, you’ll also need income and a decent debt-to-income ratio to get approved.
+If you apply and aren’t approved, you’ll end up with that ding on your credit report with none of the positives.

 TIP: Your debt-to-income ratio looks at how much money you make vs how much money you owe on debts.
 Many lenders like to see this number below 36%.
 Target doesn’t get that explicit, but under 36% is a good goal to strive for regardless of why you’re crunching the numbers.

 RedCard Perks & Benefits

-All of these in-store RedCard benefits apply regardless of whether you have a debit card or credit card.
+All of these in-store RedCard benefits apply regardless of whether you have a debit card, credit card, or reloadable account.

 1. Get an automatic 5% off most Target purchases.

 This is the big one!
-When you use your REDCard, you’ll get 5% off your Target and Target.com purchases.
-Whether you’re purchasing household staples or splurging on Starbucks, this savings can really add up over time.
+When you use your RedCard, you’ll get 5% off your Target and Target.com purchases.
+Whether you’re purchasing household staples or splurging on Starbucks, these savings can really add up over time.

 There are some exceptions you should be aware of, though.
 The 5% off doesn’t apply to: